Position

 Qualifications

-• Bachelor's degree in Journalism, Communications, or a related field.
+• Bachelor's degree in Journalism, Communication, or a related field.

-• Proven track record of producing high-quality news content.
+• Proven track record of delivering news segments and reports with accuracy and professionalism.

 Is becoming a Weekend Anchor a good career path?